Chapter 6: Syntax

 All that remains to complete this picture is to look at the profile of Content Questions in embedded clauses.

 It turns out that any verb that can embed a Yes-No question can also embed a content question.
-Let’s see some examples:
+Let’s look at some examples, with the verbs knowask, and wonder.

 (1) know